silas-x/soteria-action/README.md

       - name: Check-out the repository
         uses: actions/checkout@v2
       - name: Soteria Scan
+        continue-on-error: false  # set to true if you don't want to fail jobs
-        uses: silas-x/soteria-action@v1
+        uses: silas-x/soteria-action@main
         with:                     # remove if not passing arguments below
           solana-version: "1.9.4" # not required
           run-mode: "-analyzeAll" # not required
           cargo-com: "."          # not required
-          never-fail: "false"     # not required
           program-path: "."       # not required
  ```